Luzerne County, Pennsylvania: 19th century

 The county gained prominence in the 19th century as an active anthracite coal mining region.
 In 1791, German immigrant Philip Ginder stumbled across anthracite (or "hard coal") near Summit Hill.
 This resulted in the creation of the Lehigh Coal Mine Company.
 The company had a slow start because of the difficulty in igniting anthracite coal and the inability to transfer it to urban markets.
 In 1807, Brothers Abijah and John Smith were the first to successfully transport anthracite down the Susquehanna River on an ark.
 In 1808, Judge Jesse Fell of Wilkes-Barre discovered a solution to ignite anthracite with the usage of an iron grate; it allowed for the coal to light and burn easier.
 This invention increased the popularity of anthracite as a fuel source.
 This led to the expansion of the coal industry in Northeastern Pennsylvania.
 Throughout the 1800s, canals and railroads were constructed to aid in the mining and transportation of coal.

-As the mining industry grew, a large region north of the Wyoming Valley – close to the New York border — sought independence from Luzerne County.
-On February 21, 1810, the counties of Bradford — originally called Ontario – and Susquehanna were created from parts of Luzerne County.
+As the mining industry grew, a large region north of the Wyoming Valley, close to the Pennsylvania border with New York state, sought independence from Luzerne County.
+On February 21, 1810, the counties of Bradford, originally called Ontario, and Susquehanna were created from parts of Luzerne County.
 The two counties were officially formed in 1812.
-Thirty years later, on April 4, 1842, Wyoming County — the region in and around present-day Tunkhannock — was also formed from a section of Luzerne County.
+Thirty years later, on April 4, 1842, Wyoming County, the region in and around present-day Tunkhannock, was also formed from a section of Luzerne County.

 The County of Luzerne witnessed a population boom as a result of the growing coal mining industry.
 Carbondale, with a population of nearly 5,000 residents, was incorporated as a city on March 15, 1851.
 Scranton, with a population of nearly 35,000, was incorporated as a city on April 23, 1866.
 And Wilkes-Barre, with a population of just over 10,000, was incorporated as a city in 1871.
 By 1875, anthracite coal from Luzerne County alone represented half the anthracite produced in the Commonwealth of Pennsylvania.